Privacy statement

 We are required by law to store the personal data included in the brokerage assignment registers for five years after the end of the assignment.
 After this time, the data is stored for as long as necessary for any legal procedures.

-Customer feedback and complaints are stored until they have been processed, or for as long as necessary for any legal procedures.
+Customer feedback and complaints are stored until they have been processed, or for as long as is necessary for any legal procedures.

 How is the data protected?